DRX24/A-Few-Code-Samples/README.md

 # A-Few-Code-Samples:
- Some questions asked in interview
+ Some questions asked in interview;;
+	hi rik